Ruth27/Ruth27.github.io/_posts/2019-10-10-iNtrOduCtiON.md

 But I would like to think I'm not just another carbon copy of the teenage Asian girl.

-So, as much as I am imparting my feelings and experiences to the deep, dark internet, I am trying to find myself along the way too.
+So, as much as I am imparting my experiences to the deep, dark internet, I am trying to find myself along the way too.